cnut1648/math-499/README.md

 ## Description

-This project trains on convolution networks with over ~40000 medical images provided by LookDeep Inc. The goal of this project is to determine whether the person of interest is either 1.Standin, 2.Sitting, or 3.Lying.
+This project uses various CNN architectures and trains on over 40000 medical images provided by LookDeep Inc. The goal of this project is to determine whether the person of interest is either

+1. Standing,
+2. Sitting,
+3.  or, Lying.

-#### Archetectures
+#### Architectures

+The CNN architectures we used in this project is listed as follows:

 - MobileNet